 Only wash your potatoes right before you use them for cooking.
 You should store potatoes in a cool, dry, dark place to prevent them from sprouting.

-If your potatoes do sprout, you can plant them to get new potato plants (read more about it in my article here!)
+If your potatoes do sprout, you can learn how to plant sprouted potatoes in my article here.

 How To Protect Potato Plants From Frost

 It is true that potato plants can survive frost.
 However, Mother Nature will sometimes surprise you with a rapid dip in temperatures (possibly much colder than the weather forecast called for!)